Hong Kong Housing Authority and Housing Department

 Picture : Number of Applications and Average Waiting Time for Public Rental Housing

-Notwithstanding that the number of new PRH flats available for allocation in the third quarter of 2024 was less than that in the last quarter, with the enhanced effectiveness of the Housing Department’s in combating tenancy abuse and following the completion of a number of subsidised sale flats projects by the Hong Kong Housing Authority (HA), the number of refurbished flats available for allocation to PRH applicants has stayed at a relatively high level in the third quarter of 2024.
+Furthermore, with the Housing Department’s enhanced effectiveness in combating tenancy abuse and following the completion of a number of subsidised sale flats projects by the Hong Kong Housing Authority (HA), the number of refurbished flats available for allocation to PRH applicants has stayed at a relatively high level in the fourth quarter of 2024.

 Composite Waiting Time for Subsidised Rental Housing